alexcheng1982/jdk-loom-faq/README.md

 | [Virtual Threads](https://openjdk.java.net/jeps/425)        | 19                 | Preview                                       |
 | [Structured Concurrency](https://openjdk.java.net/jeps/428) | 19                 | [Incubator](https://openjdk.java.net/jeps/11) |

-In the meantime, you can download Project Loom early-access builds from [OpenJDK.net](https://jdk.java.net/loom/).
+In the meantime, you can download Project Loom early-access builds from [Loom website](https://jdk.java.net/loom/).

 Features in Project Loom are either in preview or incubating status.
 To enable preview features, the `--enable-preview` option needs to be passed to `javac` or `java` command.
 For incubating features, the corresponding JDK modules need to be added explicitly.
 For example, using the option `--add-modules jdk.incubator.concurrent` to enabled the module for structured concurrency.